List of former Dreamworld attractions: Kids' Carnival

 Kids' Carnival was a temporary themed children's area which briefly existed in 2002.
 Three of the four rides of Kennyland were moved to Gum Tree Gully in early 2002 to aid in the construction of Nickelodeon Central.
 The Dreamcopter was located to outside the Gum Tree Gully Theatre.
 Adventure Trails was located beside the Murrissipi River near the Gum Tree Gully Theatre.
 Finally, Kenny Karts was located inside a building alongside the Murrissipi River.
 It was closed in late 2002 just before Nickelodeon Central opened.
 Dreamcopter was relocated and later rethemed to Blues Skidoo in Nickelodeon Central.

 Koala Country

 Koala Country was Dreamworld's original animal area.
 It began simply showcasing koalas but quickly grew to feature several Australian animals including kangaroos and crocodiles.
 Dreamworld invested millions of dollars in the redevelopment of Koala Country into the Australian Wildlife Experience.

 Nickelodeon Central

 Nickelodeon Central replaced Village Oval and Kennyland in 2002.
 In 2011, Dreamworld's contract with Nickelodeon was terminated resulting in the area's retheme to Kid's World.

-Kids World
+Kid's World

-"Kids World" was a temporary replacement of Nickelodeon Central when the contract with Nickelodeon expired, the area has since been replaced by DreamWorks Experience.
+"Kid's World" was a temporary replacement of Nickelodeon Central when the contract with Nickelodeon expired, the area was replaced by DreamWorks Experience in 2012.
 This area consisted of all of the same rides, with different names, and little-to-no theming.

+DreamWorks Experience

+DreamWorks Experience was an area themed to DreamWorks Animation franchises.
+It replaced Kid's World in 2012.
+This area was replaced by Kenny and Belinda's Dreamland in 2023.